Soundshock/VGM-Oscilloscope-External-Trigger-Tool/README.md

 # Instructions
 This is a command line program.
 Alternatively, you can drag & drop to produce a file at default settings.
 The command -h or opening the .exe with no arguments will bring up help info.
-Outputs a new VGM of trigger waveforms which will then have to be rendered externally

 Usage: EXE [options] Infile.VGZ"

+Output: a new VGM of trigger waveforms which will then have to be rendered externally

 Available options for 4-operator DT(def 10), Mult(def unspecified/auto), FORCEOP (def unspecified/auto)